chouseknecht/elk-stack-container/README.md

 ### Load the sample dashboard

-If you loaded the sample data, go to Settings > Objects, and click Import.
-Select the *apache_kibana.json* file found in your the root directory of your project.
-After the file loads, click on the *Dashboard* ment to see the sample dashbaord:
+If you loaded the sample Apache data, the sample dashboard provides a cool example of how to create visualizations in Kibana.
+To access it you'll need to import the dashboard config file by going to Settings > Objects, and clicking Import.
+Select the *apache_kibana.json* file found in the root directory of your project.
+After the file loads, click the *Dashboard* menu option at the top of the page to see the sample dashbaord:

 <img src="./dashboard.png" />